 Total Time: 10 min

 Super simple and quite delicious, fresh pomegranate juice can take your cocktails and recipes to a new level.
 Especially when using unique varieties of pomegranates such as the Green Globe.
-For instructions on seeding a whole pomegranate, the Kitchn gives a nice write.
+For instructions on seeding a whole pomegranate, see the post and video on our How to Shuck a Pomegranate without Looking like a Murder Scene.